alexrainman/CarouselView/README.md

 </controls:CarouselViewControl>
 ```

-Or, you can use a data template selector.
+Or, you can use a data template selector as StaticResource:

 ```xml
 <ContentPage.Resources>